DatDraggy/anti-youtube-preview/README.md

-This is experimental and will kill your webserver for a few seconds for some reason I don't understand yet!
-Use at your own risk at the moment.
+This plugin is in an experimental state.
+Please report any bugs and use it at your own risk (only thing that happened to me yet that it killed my apache server for a few seconds)

 Anti Youtube Preview
 ====================